Anyone can be a carer.

 Every situation is different.

 There are more than 2.65 million carers in Australia, which means approximately 1 in 11 people in Australia are carers, and approximately 230,000 Western Australians provide unpaid care and support to a family member or friend who requires help due to illness, disability or frail age.

 Who Are Carers?

 Carers are people who provide unpaid support to someone who needs help with their day-to-day living, be it full-time or occasionally.

-The Western Australian Carers Recognition Act 2004 defines a care as “a person who provides ongoing care, support and assistance to a person with disability, a chronic illness (which includes mental illness) or who is frail, without receiving a salary or wage for the care they provide”.
+The Western Australian Carers Recognition Act 2004 defines a carer as “a person who provides ongoing care, support and assistance to a person with disability, a chronic illness (which includes a mental health diagnosis) or who is frail, without receiving a salary or wage for the care they provide”.